 Section Rule .01(2)(u) states: "Consortium means an association of medical use licensees and a PET radionuclide production facility in the same geographical area that jointly own or share in the operation and maintenance cost of the PET radionuclide production facility that produces PET radionuclides for use in producing radioactive drugs within the consortium for noncommercial distributions among its associated members for medical use.
-The PET radionuclide production facility or a medical facility."
+The PET radionuclide production facility within the consortium must be located at an educational institution or a Federal facility or a medical facility."